top of page

 The Spaces Within

 Each photo performance manifests a complex concept, expressed through action as a means of confronting reality.
 The notion of space, previously explored in the artist’s books, becomes the stage that supports and deepens this investigation.
 Using a small selection of props and carefully curated environments, each series is powerful and rich in symbolism.
-Each series can be appreciated individually or experienced as a connected sequence of stories.

 Photographs by: